Mollymook Golf Club

 Running parallel to three, the 327-yard par 4 fourth hole goes back up the slight hill you just descended.
 There is a bunker on the right side of the fairway that we could see from the tee.
 Using it as my target, I wasn’t able to draw my tee shot and left it out to the right.

 Menekse played the hole as it intended, splitting the middle of the fairway off the tee.
 From there, she launched her 6-iron to the middle of the green and walked off with a satisfying par.

 The downhill 164-yard seventh was simply a gorgeous golf hole!
 It has a Monterey Peninsula-like feel to it with the ocean and the sun rays casting long shadows through the trees.
 Just magical!
 With two bunkers right of the green and a huge Gumtree left, I hit 8-iron off the tee.
 Hitting down and striking it flush, I yelled for my ball to sit.
 But the only one listening was Ella as my ball landed on the right side of the green and one-hoped into the bunker.

 As we approached, we discovered a third bunker behind the green that is hidden from view on the tee.
 With the ocean behind me, I splashed out with a decent bunker shot.
 But, like much of the day, my putting was still in lockdown, and I scribbled another bogey on the scorecard.

-Next up, Menekse hit driver just slightly missing the green left.
+Next up, Menekse hit her driver just slightly missing the green left.
 She pitched up and proceed to drain a 10-footer for par!

-The final hole at the Beachside Course is the downhill 115-yards ninth hole.
+The final hole at the Beachside Course is the downhill 115-yard ninth hole.
 With the surfers as our target, Menekse pushed her tee shot out to the right.
 Since the shot played downhill, I hit my 50-degree wedge to the front half of the green, saving my best contact of the day for the last.
 The ninth was a great finishing hole to a fun round of golf!